hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/custom-business-logic/1-actions.md

 Remember the JWT token that we got after configuring Auth0 and testing it out?
 Here you also need to pass in the `Authorization` header with the same JWT token to get the right data.

+In GraphiQL, uncheck the `hasura-collaborator-token` header, create a new one called `Authorization` and paste this in the value `Bearer eyJhb.....`.

 **Note**: You need to pass in the right header values.
 You can pass in the Authorization header with the correct token and your Node.js server will receive the appropriate `x-hasura-user-id` value from the session variables for the API to work as expected.

 That's it!
 You have now extended the built-in GraphQL API with your custom code.